DragonSenses/Algorithms/LeetCode/78-subsets/problem.md

 - **Space for Bitset**: `O(N)` to store the bitset of length `N`.
 - **Output Space**: For space complexity analysis, the output array is ignored as it is used for returning the final result.
 - **Overall**: The space complexity is `O(N)`.

+# Cascading Approach

+### Cascading in this Context

+In this context, **cascading** refers to the process of building new subsets by taking each element and generating new subsets based on the existing ones.
+It's like a domino effect where each step builds on the previous steps, resulting in all possible combinations.

+Therefore the cascading approach is an **iterative approach**.
+Here's why:
+- You start with an initial state (the empty subset).
+- For each element in the array, you iterate through the existing subsets and generate new subsets by including the current element.
+- This process is repeated for every element in the array until all possible subsets are generated.

+This method ensures you comprehensively generate all subsets without any duplicates, building up from smaller to larger subsets in an orderly manner.